adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 The `run` rule no longer applies because the program automatically runs in the browser when the page is loaded.

-Run `make setup` to create the new web directory as well.
+Run `make setup` to create the new 'web' directory as well.

 ```plaintext
 $ make setup